Bromine Water Test

 - A few drops of orange/brown coloured bromine water are added to a solution of cyclohexane and cyclohexene in the absence of UV light

-- Record changes in the solution’s appearance
+- Any changes in the solutions appearance are then recorded.

 - Observation: the reactive C=C bond in alkene undergoes addition reaction with bromine (Br2) to form an haloalkane.
 This decreases [Br2] and hence decolorises the solution.
 For example, bromination of ethene: